dbpedia/neural-rdf-verbalizer/README.md

 **< Dwarak | birthplace | Chennai >** **< Dwarak | lives in | India >**
 output:
 **Dwarak was born in Chennai, and lives in India**
-The model must be capable of doing the same in multiple languages.
+The model must be capable of doing the same in multiple languages, hence the name multilingual RDF verbalizer.

 ## Model Architecture :
 We use attention based encoder-decoder architecture with **Graph Attention Networks** encoder and **Transformer** decoder along with Pure-RNN model and Pure-Transformer model.